Chewy Chocolate Chip Pudding Cookies

 - In a bowl whisk together the flour, cornstarch, baking soda, and salt.
 Set aside.

-- In a separate bowl, use a mixer to cream together the butter and sugars.
+- In a separate bowl, use a stand mixer to cream together the butter and sugars (I just use the paddle attachment).
 Mix until light and creamy, about 5 minutes.

 - Then add the vanilla instant pudding mix powder to the butter/sugar.
 Mix until creamy.